jtclarkjr/discord-reasoning-bot/README.md

 - Avoiding having to do a API request to turn on/off
 - Can even set something like roleIds to have permissions only for `!on {bot.tag}` etc

-Many ways to play around with the base code here
+Another solution would to make use of process manager (pm2).
+There are many ways to play around with the base code here

 ## Source code